JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

 WARNING: Package still in development!

-This package provides specialized algorithms for dense real skew-symmetric matrices i.e $A=-A^T$.
+This package provides specialized algorithms for dense real skew-symmetric matrices i.e $A=-A^T$ and skew-hermitian matrices i.e $A=-A^*$.
-It provides the matrix type `SkewHermitian` and implements the usual linear operations on such matrices by extending functions from Julia's `LinearAlgebra` standard library, including optimized algorithms that exploit this special matrix structure.
+It provides the matrix types `SkewHermitian` and `SkewHermTridiagonal`and implements the usual linear operations on such matrices by extending functions from Julia's `LinearAlgebra` standard library, including optimized algorithms that exploit this special matrix structure.